21 Mar Personal & Trust Taxes

 The income tax personal allowance for individuals born after 5 April 1948 is increasing from £8,105 to £9,440 for 2013/14 and further increasing to £10,000 in 2014/15.
 In subsequent years the income tax personal allowance will be amended by the increase in the consumer prices index.
 To compensate for this the basic rate limit is reducing from £34,370 in 2012/13 to £32,010 in 2013/14.
 It will further reduce to £31,865 in 2014/15.

-For 2013/14 there will still be three main levels of personal allowance – but availability will depend upon an individual’s date of birth, rather than on their age in the tax year.
-The higher allowances for individuals born before 6 April 1948 will not be increased and they will be removed from the statute book when the income tax personal allowance for individuals born after 5 April 1948 catches up.
+Three key rates of personal allowance will still exist for 2013/14-but availability will depend on the date of birth of an individual, rather than on their age during the tax year.
+The higher exemptions will not be increased for individuals born before 6 April 1948 and they will be withdrawn from the statute book as the federal income tax limit for individuals born after 5 April 1948 catches up.

 Additional tax rate